algosuna/dental-record/install.md

 ## Common Problems

 You should encounter the most problems when installing the requirements and their dependencies.
-Head over to the [documentation](http://dental.github.io) and read the detailed list of requirements and their dependencies.
+Head over to the [requirements page]({{ site.url }}/requirements) and read the detailed list of requirements and their dependencies.

 For any other kind of problem, feel free to contact me via twitter ([@andiosuna](https://twitter.com/andiosuna)) or open an issue.
 Please read the [contributing guidelines]({{ site.url }}/contributing) before doing so!